DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 Follow the usual steps to upgrade as described above.

+BEFORE UPGRADING
+- If you are using SAML2 checkout the new [documentaion](https://defectdojo.github.io/django-DefectDojo/integrations/social-authentication/#saml-20) and update you settings following the migration section.
+We replaced [django-saml2-auth](https://github.com/fangli/django-saml2-auth) with [djangosaml2](https://github.com/IdentityPython/djangosaml2).

+AFTER UPGRADING
+- Usual migration process (`python manage.py migrate`) try to migrate all endpoints to new format and merge duplicates.
+- All broken endpoints (which weren't possible to migrate) have red flag 🚩 in standard list of endpoints.
+- Check if all your endpoints was migrated successfully, go to: https://<defect-dojo-url>/endpoint/migrate.
+- Alternatively, this can be run as management command:  `docker-compose exec uwsgi ./manage.py endpoint_migration --dry-run`
+- When all endpoint will be fixed (there is not broken endpoint), press "Run migration" in https://<defect-dojo-url>/endpoint/migrate
+- Or, you can run management command: `docker-compose exec uwsgi ./manage.py endpoint_migration`
+- Details about endpoint migration / improvements in https://github.com/DefectDojo/django-DefectDojo/pull/4473

 We decided to name this version 2.0.0 because we did some big cleanups in this release:

 - Remove API v1 ([#4413](https://github.com/DefectDojo/django-DefectDojo/pull/4413))